swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 ### Dragon Go Server

 [Dragon Go Server](http://senseis.xmp.net/?DGS) (DGS) is a simple turn based server with clients for both Android and iOS.
-For your first games you may might want to try a couple of 9x9s with a stranger or a friend who is also interested in the game.
+For your first games you may want to try a couple of 9X9s (the full game is 19x19) with a stranger or a friend who is also interested in the game.

 Turn based Go means you get to spend a lot of time on each move.
 It's a great way to work on your reading skills without working up your